Virginia Mayo: Warner Bros.

-Mayo was top-billed in the film noir Backfire (1950), and she was a huge hit in The Flame and the Arrow (1950) as Burt Lancaster's love interest.
+Mayo was top-billed in the film noir Backfire (filmed in 1948 but not released until January 1950), and she was a huge hit in The Flame and the Arrow (1950) as Burt Lancaster's love interest.

 She co-starred again with James Cagney and a young Doris Day in The West Point Story (1950), singing and dancing with Cagney, and was Gregory Peck's leading lady in Captain Horatio Hornblower R.N.
 (1951), Warner Bros. most popular film of the year.
 She co-starred with Kirk Douglas in a Western for Walsh, Along the Great Divide (1951).

 Mayo starred opposite Dennis Morgan in David Butler's Technicolor musical, Painting the Clouds with Sunshine (1951) which was a moderate success.
 While Mayo appeared in several musicals, using her dance training, her voice was always dubbed.